Discover Ollantaytambo: Inca History, Culture & Top Attractions

 The center of activity is the central plaza—the heart of civic life and the scene of traditional folk dancing during festive occasions—the Inca fortress, the market below it, and the train station.
 The worthwhile Ollantaytambo Heritage Trail helps you find the most important sites with a series of blue plaques around town.

-Close to the central plaza, there’s the CATCCO Museo (Tues–Sun 10 a.m.–1 p.m. and 2–4 p.m.), which contains interpretative exhibits in Spanish and English about local history, culture, archeology, and natural history.
+Close to the central plaza, there’s the CATCCO Museo (Tues–Sun 10 a.m.–1 p.m. and 2–4 p.m.), which features interpretive exhibits in Spanish and English on local history, culture, archeology, and natural history.
 It also has a ceramic workshop where you can buy some good pottery.

 Climbing up through the fortress (daily 7 a.m.–5.30 p.m.; entry with a Cusco Tourist Ticket), the solid stone terraces and the natural contours of the cliff remain frighteningly impressive.